Hofmeister series: Kosmotropes and chaotropes

+Combining kosmotropic anions with kosmotropic cations reduces the kosmotropic effect of these ions because they are pairing to each other too strongly to be structuring water.
+Kosmotropic anions do not readily pair with chaotropic cations.
+The combination of kosmotropic anions with chaotropic cations is the best ion combination to stabilize proteins.

+Mechanism

 The mechanism of the Hofmeister series is not entirely clear, but does not seem to result from changes in general water structure, instead more specific interactions between ions and proteins and ions and the water molecules directly contacting the proteins may be more important.
-Recent simulation studies have shown that the variation in solvation energy between the ions and the surrounding water molecules underlies the mechanism of the Hofmeister series.
-More recently, a quantum chemical investigation suggests an electrostatic origin to the Hofmeister series.
+Simulation studies have shown that the variation in solvation energy between the ions and the surrounding water molecules underlies the mechanism of the Hofmeister series.
+A quantum chemical investigation suggests an electrostatic origin to the Hofmeister series.
 This work provides site-centred radial charge densities of the ions' interacting atoms (to approximate the electrostatic potential energy of interaction), and these appear to quantitatively correlate with many reported Hofmeister series for electrolyte properties, reaction rates and macromolecular stability (such as polymer solubility, and virus and enzyme activities).

 Early members of the series increase solvent surface tension and decrease the solubility of nonpolar molecules ("salting out"); in effect, they strengthen the hydrophobic interaction.
 By contrast, later salts in the series increase the solubility of nonpolar molecules ("salting in") and decrease the order in water; in effect, they weaken the hydrophobic effect.

-The salting out effect is commonly exploited in protein purification through the use of ammonium sulfate precipitation.
+The "salting out" effect is commonly exploited in protein purification through the use of ammonium sulfate precipitation.
 However, these salts also interact directly with proteins (which are charged and have strong dipole moments) and may even bind specifically (e.g., phosphate and sulfate binding to ribonuclease A).
+As a result, these interactions can lead to protein denaturation or the formation of artificial adducts.

-Ions that have a strong 'salting in' effect such as I− and SCN− are strong denaturants, because they salt in the peptide group, and thus interact much more strongly with the unfolded form of a protein than with its native form.
+Ions that have a strong "salting in" effect such as I− and SCN− are strong denaturants, because they salt in the peptide group, and thus, interact much more strongly with the unfolded form of a protein than with its native form.
 Consequently, they shift the chemical equilibrium of the unfolding reaction towards unfolded protein.

+Complications

+The denaturing of proteins by an aqueous solution containing many types of ions is more complicated as all the ions can act, according to their Hofmeister activity, i.e., a fractional number specifying the position of the ion in the series (given previously) in terms of its relative efficiency in denaturing a reference protein.

+At high salt concentrations lysozyme protein aggregation obeys the Hofmeister series originally observed by Hofmeister in the 1870s, but at low salt concentrations electrostatic interactions rather than ion dispersion forces affect protein stability resulting in the series being reversed.
+However, at high concentrations of salt, the solubility of the proteins drop sharply and proteins can precipitate out, referred to as "salting out".

+Ion binding to carboxylic surface groups of macromolecules can either follow the Hofmeister series or the reversed Hofmeister series depending on the pH.